-From the end of November till the start of January Tivoli Gardens, Copenhagen’s amusement park and pleasure garden, becomes a fairy-tale Christmas adventure for all ages.
+From the end of November till the end of December Tivoli Gardens, Copenhagen’s amusement park and pleasure garden, becomes a fairy-tale Christmas adventure for all ages.
 Thousands of twinkling lights offer warmth in the cold winter darkness, over 15 Christmas trees glimmer in beautiful colours and the wonderful tunes played by the Tivoli Youth Guard can be heard in every corner of the Gardens.

 You can explore the snow-clad stalls, and marvel at the enchanting light projections.
 Kids can visit Santa Clause until 23 December, for a photo and to tell him their Christmas wishes.
 And on New Year’s Eve Tivoli’s restaurants have special menus and the park has the best fireworks display in town.

 We’ve blogged about traditional Danish food before, but in winter there are a couple of special treats that have to be on your must-try list.
 Many of these are traditional Christmas treats but there is no reason why you shouldn’t enjoy them throughout the winter months.
 Gløgg, for example, is a spiced usually alcoholic mulled wine or spirit that will warm you right up if you’ve been outside in the cold.